hasanjawad001/ML_End2End_Forecasting_Weather/README.md

 ### Key Features
 - **Data Processing**: The project handles the preprocessing of temperature data to prepare it for model training.
-- **Model Training**: A machine learning model is trained on the historical temperature records from the past 7 days.
+- **Model Training**: A machine learning model is trained on the historical temperature records.
 - **Inference & Prediction**: The trained model is used to predict today’s temperature based on the input data.
-- **User Dashboard**: The Streamlit-based dashboard allows users to input temperature values from the last 7 days and get real-time predictions.
+- **User Dashboard**: The Streamlit-based dashboard allows users to input temperature values from the last 7 days and get predictions.

 ## Visualizations